elenderg/PAL-1000/instruções de compilação.md

 That last decider is used to eliminate duplicate fields in records (recall that fields are considered variables).`

-`112.
-When a record type is extended, we need to duplicate fields, so we're going to need these guys, too:`
+112. When a record type is extended, we need to duplicate fields, so we're going to need these guys, too:

 `To copy a field into another field:`